 The advanced drawing intensive is for students with previous drawing experience and established skills.
 The program focuses exclusively on drawing materials and techniques.
 Students will explore composition, proportion, perspective and value while building their observational skills.
 They will also be introduced to contemporary art practices and ideas, and have the opportunity to create self-directed creative work.

-Students in this three-week session participate in intensive course work for five hours each day.
+Students in this three-week session participate in intensive course work for six hours each day.
 This is complimented by a daily visual arts studio seminar.
 This program includes:

 - Drawing foundations and techniques, including graphite, ink, charcoal and conté